 From opera to Broadway musicals to experimental music theater, the many hybrids of singing, acting, and movement are among the most historically significant, socially relevant, and artistically adventurous forms of performance.
 With a liberal arts education as its base, Princeton’s Certificate Program in Music Theater encourages students to explore music theater as an intensely collaborative art form, as a key component of world cultures, and as an entertainment genre that shapes and is shaped by history, economics, politics, and technology.

-The Program in Music Theater encompasses Princeton’s curricular tripartite of creation, performance, and study.
+The Program in Music Theater, part of the Lewis Center for the Arts, encompasses Princeton’s curricular tripartite of creation, performance, and study.
 Students in the Program take courses in Music, Theater, and Dance, as well as related courses in other departments, taught by faculty across the university who compose, write, create, perform, and research music theater’s various forms that combine music, dance, text, and design.
-Additional classes are taught by guest artists.
+Additional classes are taught by visiting guest artists.
 Students can create new music theater work, participate in music theater production, and/or produce new scholarship in music theater history, theory, and criticism.

 Admission to the Program

 The music theater program is open to all students who are committed to music theater practice and/or scholarship.
 Students may begin taking courses towards a certificate and fulfilling student show support requirements in their first year at Princeton.
 There is no application to become a certificate student — all students are accepted into the Program in Music Theater, and register for the certificate online.
 Students wishing to propose a realized production for the theater and music theater season are strongly encouraged to take the junior methods seminar during their junior year.